Paramount Television Studios: History

-Sometime in 2024, management of Paramount Television Studios was transferred to Paramount Global's fellow CBS Entertainment-owned production subsidiary CBS Studios.
-On August 13, following two rounds of layoffs at Paramount Global that year which included much of Paramount Television Studios' team, it was announced that the division would be shut down by the end of that week, with current series as well as those in development shifting to CBS Studios instead.
+In 2024, management of Paramount Television Studios was transferred to Paramount Global's fellow CBS Entertainment-owned production subsidiary CBS Studios.
+On August 13, following two rounds of layoffs at Paramount Global that year which included much of its' team, it was announced that Paramount Television Studios would shut down by the end of that week, with current series as well as those in development shifting to CBS Studios instead.

-On August 7, 2025 when Paramount Global merged with Skydance Media to form Paramount Skydance Corporation, Paramount Television Studios was revived to house its television production assets when the new parent merged its former production divisions Showtime/MTV Entertainment Studios and Skydance Television (who formerly co-produced series with Paramount Television Studios such as Reacher) alongside their current & future production states into the revived television studio who would take over incorporate production content from the former two studios as former Skydance Television president Matt Thunell leading the revived division as its president.
-Skydance Media's CCO and Skydance Television's co-founder Dana Goldberg joined the revived TV production studio Paramount Television Studios as co-chair who would oversee the relaunched TV studios and Showtime/MTV Entertainment Studios' head of scripted Keith Cox had joined the revived television studio Paramount Television Studios as its head of scripted with them interrogate's Showtime/MTV's overall deal with Taylor Sheridan.
+On August 7, 2025, as Paramount Global merged with Skydance Media to form Paramount Skydance Corporation, Paramount Television Studios was revived to house its television production assets following the merger of its former production divisions Showtime/MTV Entertainment Studios and Skydance Television (who formerly co-produced series with Paramount Television Studios such as Reacher) alongside their current & future production states into the revived division who would take over incorporate production content from the former two studios as former Skydance Television president Matt Thunell led the revived division as its president.
+Skydance Media's CCO and Skydance Television's co-founder Dana Goldberg joined the revived TV production studio Paramount Television Studios as co-chair who would oversee the relaunched TV studios and Showtime/MTV Entertainment Studios' head of scripted Keith Cox had joined the revived television studio Paramount Television Studios as its head of scripted with them interrogate's Showtime/MTV's overall deal with Taylor Sheridan and the latter's joint-venture production subsidiary Antoinette Media.

-Two months later in October of that year following the Paramount Television Studios' relaunch by Paramount Skydance, Paramount Television Studios took over Nickelodeon Productions and Awesomeness' production studio including Nickelodeon's & Awesomeness' production states.
-The two production units were folded into the Paramount Television Studios as they would take over Nickelodeon's current production state alongside Awesomeness' current productions, and would produce their future production slates beginning with the upcoming Victorious spin-off series Hollywood Arts which was originally ordered at Nickelodeon had moved to Netflix as its first Nickelodeon-branded series produced by the revived studio.
-Nickelodeon Animation Studio likewise became part of Paramount Television Studios, effectively merging it with MTV Animation.
+Two months later in October, following its relaunch, Paramount Television Studios absorbed Nickelodeon Productions and the youth-focused production studio Awesomeness as it would assume Nickelodeon's current production state and Awesomeness' current productions, and their future production slates beginning with upcoming Victorious spin-off series Hollywood Arts, which was originally ordered at Nickelodeon had moved to Netflix as its first Nickelodeon-branded series produced by the revived studio.

-A week later in that same month following the takeover production of the upcoming series Hollywood Arts, Paramount Television Studios announced that Skydance Television EVP & physical production Drew Brown had been named Head of Production at PTVS as it had folded Paramount Skydance's youth-focused production studio Awesomeness into the latter television studio whilst Skydance Television's EVP, Head of Development Shelley Zimmerman and Carolyn Harris assumed the same roles of EVP, Head of Development at Paramount Television Studios alongside former Netflix whilst Arturo Reyes had joined the television studios for the role of Head of Production Finance.
+A week later, PTVS announced that Skydance Television EVP & physical production Drew Brown had been named Head of Production whilst Skydance Television's EVP, Head of Development Shelley Zimmerman and Carolyn Harris assumed the same roles of alongside former Netflix executive Arturo Reyes as Head of Production Finance.
 Paramount Television Studios had also appointed former Netflix EMEA VP Mel Rauch to become its Head of Finance while former Skydance Television EVP and Global Head of Production Finance Arturo Reyes became Head of Production Finance at the latter television studio.